NemoTheFirst/SQL/README.md

 # SQL

 ## Server Quality Lab (SQL)
+NOTE------> this is graduation project so its kinda underdeveloped

 Server Quality Lab (SQL) is a lightweight, yet powerful Python script designed to provide seamless monitoring and alerting for server performance.
 Whether you're a system administrator or a casual server enthusiast, SQL's got you covered.